Reference Guide

 for _ in range(num_connections):

-connection = await connection_manager.get_database_connection(config_file)
+connection = await manager.get_database_connection(config_file, 'async_pool')

 connections.append(connection)